-Over seven years, Unitas has run Summer Arts Colleges with over a third of all Youth Offending Teams (YOTs) in England and Wales.
+Over ten years, Unitas has run Summer Arts Colleges with over a third of all Youth Offending Teams (YOTs) in England and Wales.
 SACs work to a standard model, delivering high quality arts provision to some of the most challenged and challenging young people.

 The young people who take part in a Summer Arts College are aged 14-19 and are at high risk of reoffending.
 They may have difficulties with literacy and numeracy, and have experienced detachment from education, training and employment.